Best Ways to Recruit Truck Drivers: Attracting Millennials

 Millennials, too often, are stereotyped as fickle-minded, picky, and demanding.
 However, most of these traits attached to this generation are misplaced or unfounded.

 Recruiters and trucking firms must remember that millennials are highly similar to other generations when it comes to choosing an employer.
-They may be branded to be less loyal to their employers, but millennials, just like previous generations, they want to feel valued and allowed to have a work-life balance.
+They may be branded to be less loyal to their employers, but millennials, just like previous generations, want to feel valued and allowed to have a work-life balance.
 This is evidenced by a study entitled Millennial Majority Workforce Study.
 It reveals that 38 percent are willing to move to a different country offering better parental leaves, and 57 percent say they are unlikely to stay in a company that doesn't value them.

 Given the above insights, stressing the following values will increase the probability of hiring more talented young drivers: